Dianne Pilkington: Film

 Pilkington was due to play the role of a Blind Opera Singer in 2010's The Wolfman, opposite Benicio del Toro, but her scene had been cut from the final version of the film.
 However, the scene was included in the Director's Cut DVD version.

 In July 2012 it was announced that Pilkington would appear in the new Les Misérables movie, directed by Tom Hooper.
 Pilkington was credited as Inn Whore 1 appearing in the Master of the House scene opposite Helena Bonham Carter and Sacha Baron Cohen.
 Her former Wicked co-star Kerry Ellis appears in the same scene.

 Television

 Pilkington's television credits include appearing on the West End edition of The Weakest Link, which aired 31 December 2008.
 Pilkington came in a respectable 4th place.
 She also appeared on Britain's Got Talent giving a brief tour of Wicked, on This Morning performing Popular with Alexia Khadime and on The Alan Titchmarsh Show discussing reality TV shows such as Over The Rainbow.

 During the pandemic of 2020-21, Pilkington filmed ‘Innocent’ for ITV, playing Alison Walker, and had a guest role in Holby City, playing Shelley Wilder.

+Video games

+In addition to her extensive stage career, Pilkington has also worked as a voice actor in video games, portraying Ellie in the 2026 action-adventure title Luna Abyss.